Historiography of the War of 1812: Canadian views

 In Upper Canada, the War of 1812 was seen by Loyalists as a victory since they had successfully defended their country from an American takeover.
 A consequence of the Canadian militias' successes was the view, Canada did not need a regular professional army.
 While Canadian militias had played instrumental roles in several engagements, it was the regular units of the British Army, that ensured the successful defense of Canada.

-The United States Army had made several attempts to invade Canada and the Canadians had defended their territory.
-The British did not doubt that the thinly populated territory would remain vulnerable in another war.
-In 1817, Admiral David Milne wrote to a correspondent: "We cannot keep Canada if the Americans declare war against us again."
-The Rideau Canal was later built for just such a scenario.
+Several transgressions that took place in Upper Canada by the US Army during the War of 1812 resulted in a "deep prejudice against the United States," to emerge in the colony after the conflict.

 By the 21st century, it was a forgotten war in Britain, although still remembered in Canada, especially Ontario.
-In a 2009 poll, 37% of Canadians said the war was a Canadian victory, 9% said the United States won, 15% called it a draw and 39% said they knew too little to comment.
-A 2012 poll found that in a list of items that could be used to define Canadians' identity, the belief that Canada successfully repelled an American invasion in the War of 1812 places second (25%).
+In a 2009 poll, 37 per cent of Canadians said the war was a Canadian victory, nine per cent said the United States won, 15 per cent called it a draw and 39 per cent said they knew too little to comment.
+A 2012 poll found that in a list of items that could be used to define Canadians' identity, the belief that Canada successfully repelled an American invasion in the War of 1812 places second (25 per cent).
+A decade after the debate spurred by J. L. Granatstein's 1998 book Who Killed Canadian History? and fears of "cancel culture", the Harper Premiership spent 28 million Canadian Dollars on Bicentenary commemorative events.